brusherr/brusherr/README.md

 - 👋 Hi, I’m @brusherr
-- 👀 I’m interested in ...
-(Xcode)
+- 👀 I’m interested in ... <ios app's>
-- 🌱 I’m currently learning ...(Xcode)
+- 🌱 I’m currently learning ...<Swift>
 - 🤝 I’m looking to collaborate on ...
 - 📫 How to reach me ...